marnoor/Modelling-textual-data/README.md

 - CSV / Dataset of letters and persons
 - Facsimiles of L_001, L_002
 - TEI version of L_001
-- Link to analyse lexical patterns with Voyant for L_001
+- Link to analyse lexical patterns with Voyant
 - Annotate entities with Recogito for L_001
 - Locations mentioned in L_001 / GeoJSON with Recogito